-DO CLIN 807 Family Medicine (4 credit hours) - Four weeks of training with a family physician students will work with a family physician in order to gain a more complete perspective of the uniqueness of family medicine and further their learning of clinical knowledge and skill sets necessary to practice medicine in a variety of outpatient and inpatient settings.
+DO CLIN 807 Family Medicine (4 credit hours) - Four weeks of training with a family physician.
+The students will work with a family physician in order to gain a more complete perspective of the uniqueness of family medicine and further their learning of clinical knowledge and skill sets necessary to practice medicine in a variety of outpatient and inpatient settings.

 DO CLIN 833 ACOM Rural Health Clinic (4 credit hours) - Four weeks of training providing a unique combination of OPP training in both a standardized and clinical setting as well as training in a family rural health clinic.
-Concurrent with this training, students will also serve in a near- peer teacher role to first- and second-year students in OPP lectures, OPP labs, and the clinic.
+Concurrent with this training, students will also serve in a near-peer teacher role to first- and second-year students in OPP lectures, OPP labs, and the clinic.
 Students are expected to learn and refine skills necessary to integrate OMT into daily clinical practice.
 They will also begin their role as both mentors and lifelong learners/teachers essential for lifelong success as a physician.

-DO CLIN 840-899 Electives (2 or 4 credit hours) - Electives may be completed in any discipline, with any licensed practicing physician approved by the Division of Clinical Sciences and are not required to be completed with a member of the ACOM clinical faculty.
-For more information about electives with specialized didactics, please refer to the "Additional Options for Elective Clerkships" section.
+800-level Electives (2 or 4 credit hours) - Electives may be completed in any discipline, with any licensed practicing DO/MD physician approved by the Division of Clinical Sciences and are not required to be completed with a member of the ACOM clinical faculty.
+For more information about electives with specialized didactics, please refer to the "Additional Options for Elective Clerkship Rotations" section.

-Conorol Internal Madiaina Diantia Currantu General Internal Medicine DO CLIN 840 Plastic Surgery DO CLIN 872 Gastroenterology DO CLIN 841 Radiology DO CLIN 873 Cardiology DO CLIN 842 Dermatology DO CLIN 874 Nephrology DO CLIN 843 Women's Health DO CLIN 875 Pulmonology DO CLIN 844 Behavioral Health DO CLIN 876 Hematology/Oncology DO CLIN 845 Family Medicine DO CLIN 877 Rheumatology DO CLIN 846 OPP Elective DO CLIN 878 Neurology DO CLIN 847 Geriatrics DO CLIN 879 Allergy/Immunology DO CLIN 848 PM&R DO CLIN 880 Critical Care Medicine DO CLIN 849 Occupational Medicine DO CLIN 881 Infectious Diseases DO CLIN 850 International Medicine DO CLIN 882 Adolescent Medicine DO CLIN 851 Addiction Medicine DO CLIN 883 Emergency Medicine DO CLIN 852 Pathology DO CLIN 884 Endocrinology DO CLIN 853 Medical Spanish DO CLIN 836 Pediatrics DO CLIN 854 Public Health DO CLIN 837 OB/GYN DO CLIN 855 Radiation Oncology DO CLIN 887 Sports Medicine DO CLIN 857 Preventive Medicine DO CLIN 888 Neonatology DO CLIN 858 Colorectal Surgery DO CLIN 889 General Surgery DO CLIN 861 Cardiothoracic Surgery DO CLIN 890 Neurosurgery DO CLIN 862 Gynecological Surgery DO CLIN 891 Otolaryngology DO CLIN 863 Clinical Integration DO CLIN 893 Anesthesiology DO CLIN 864 Adv.
-Clinical Skills Training DO CLIN 894 Vascular Surgery DO CLIN 865 Hospice & Palliative Care DO CLIN 895 Orthopedics DO CLIN 866 Research DO CLIN 896 Ophthalmology DO CLIN 868 Fellowship in Clinical Anatomy and OPP I DO CLIN 897 Urology DO CLIN 869 Fellowship in Clinical Anatomy and OPP II DO CLIN 899 Urogynecology DO CLIN 870 Fellowship in High-Fidelity Simulation DO CLIN 886FEL Oncology Surgery DO CLIN 871 through Patient Care I • • -
+DO CLIN 836 Medical Spanish DO CLIN 869 Urology DO CLIN 837 Public Health DO CLIN 870 Urogynecology DO CLIN 838 Maternal Fetal Medicine DO CLIN 871 Oncology Surgery DO CLIN 839 Med/Peds DO CLIN 872 Plastic Surgery DO CLIN 840 General Internal Medicine DO CLIN 873 Radiology DO CLIN 841 Gastroenterology DO CLIN 874 Dermatology DO CLIN 842 Cardiology DO CLIN 875 Women's Health DO CLIN 843 Nephrology DO CLIN 876 Behavioral Health DO CLIN 844 Pulmonology DO CLIN 877 Family Medicine DO CLIN 845 Hematology/Oncology DO CLIN 878 OPP Elective DO CLIN 846 Rheumatology DO CLIN 879 Geriatrics DO CLIN 847 Neurology DO CLIN 880 PM&R DO CLIN 848 Allergy/Immunology DO CLIN 881 Occupational Medicine

+DO CLIN 849 Critical Care Medicine DO CLIN 882 International Medicine DO CLIN 850 Infectious Diseases DO CLIN 883 Addiction Medicine DO CLIN 851 Adolescent Medicine DO CLIN 884 Pathology DO CLIN 852 Emergency Medicine DO CLIN 885 FQHC DO CLIN 853 Endocrinology DO CLIN 886FEL Fellowship in High-Fidelity Simulation through Patient Care I DO CLIN 854 Pediatrics DO CLIN 887 Radiation Oncology DO CLIN 855 OB/GYN DO CLIN 888 Preventive Medicine DO CLIN 857 Sports Medicine DO CLIN 889 Colorectal Surgery DO CLIN 858 Neonatology DO CLIN 890 Cardiothoracic Surgery DO CLIN 861 General Surgery DO CLIN 891 Gynecological Surgery DO CLIN 862 Neurosurgery DO CLIN 893 Clinical Integration DO CLIN 863 Otolaryngology DO CLIN 894 Adv.
+Clinical Skills Training DO CLIN 864 Anesthesiology DO CLIN 895 Hospice & Palliative Care DO CLIN 865 Vascular Surgery DO CLIN 896 Research DO CLIN 866 Orthopedics DO CLIN 897FEL Fellowship in Clinical Anatomy and OPP I DO CLIN 868 Ophthalmology DO CLIN 899FEL Fellowship in Clinical Anatomy and OPP II